 You’ll usually also get a good warranty on vinyl flooring – up to 20 years isn’t unusual.

-I cannot recommend Brad at Moor Floors highly enough.
+I cannot recommend Steve at Moor Floors highly enough.
 From phoning for an initial appointment, to the service in the showroom and the final fitting, the service has exceeded all expectations.
 He has kept me informed all the way through the transaction.
-Brad has gone above and beyond to help.
+Steve has gone above and beyond to help.
 The quality of the products is matched by the quality of service.
 After fitting carpets throughout my flat, my home was left impeccably clean and tidy.
 Would definitely use again in the future and will highly recommend to family and friends.